adimit/werti/INSTALLATION.markdown

 * `lingpipe*jar`
 * `gwt-servlet.jar`

-You should also have the `gwt-user.jar` and `gwt-dev-linux.jar` (If you're running Linux, that is.
-You'd be crazy if you don't, anyway)
+You should also have the `gwt-user.jar` and `gwt-dev-linux.jar`.
+If you are on a different operating system, you should, of course, use the gwt-dev-OS.jar that you need.

 #### Note:
 The `.classpath` file that is currently also under version control will not